F5Networks/f5-aci-servicecenter/docs/install.rst

 4. Log in to the BIG-IP device.
 The device hostname, redundancy state, and config sync state are displayed at the top of the page, along with three tabs: Visibility, L2-L3 Stitching, and L4-L7 Configuration.

-5. F5 ACI ServiceCenter v2.9 onwards LDAP support is added for BIG-IP login.
+5. F5 ACI ServiceCenter v2.9 onwards supports LDAP authentication for BIG-IP login.

 .. note::